-ER programs specifically target on otherwise lost opportunity measures that have high capital cost.
-In this scenario ER accelerates replacement, increases savings and has higher associated customer costs.
-ER measures that are not part of an ER program typically have the reverse effect.
-ER reduces savings and cost compared to same measure otherwise considered a retrofit.
+ER programs specifically target an otherwise lost opportunity measure that has high capital cost.
+In this scenario ER accelerates replacement, increases program savings and leads to higher associated customer costs compared to retaining the existing equipment.
+Outside of ER programs, best practice generally dictates using ER practices (such as dual baseline calculations) for measures that may have otherwise been considered retrofits.
+In this case, adopting ER practices for measures that are not part of an ER program typically have the reverse effect.
+ER practices reduce lifetime savings and cost compared to the same measure otherwise considered a retrofit.